evvnt/engineering-blog/_posts/2022-08-29-hello-evvnt.markdown

 *People Value Social Interaction Through Local Events that Vitalize Communities and Improve Life Quality*

 Q: Why haven't I heard of Evvnt?
 A: Today we deliver our software as white labeled.
-We are on thousands of media sites power event calendars and selling millions of dollars in tickets.
+We are on thousands of media sites powering event calendars and selling millions of dollars in tickets.

 Q: What makes Evvnt different than any other software company out there?
 A: We believe in the following values that we embody every day: